Table of Contents

 Some states allow higher speeds, while others, such as Alabama, require a license.

-In contrast, California has placed its standard under the CA State AB1096, which requires that any motorized bicycle is under 750W of motor power and is within one of these three (3) classifications:
+In contrast, California has placed its standard under the CA State AB1096, which requires that any motorized bicycle be under 750W of motor power and is within one of these three (3) classifications:

 - C1: assists up to 20 mph.